zenseo/jquery.equalize/README.md

 </script>
 ```

-### Linked Sub-Elements
+### Resize Sub-Elements

-Instead of resizing the whole child element you can also define a linked sub-element that will be resized instead to achive equal heights.
-This helps to solve problems with more complex layouts and padding/margin issues.
+Instead of resizing the whole element you can also define a sub-element that will be resized instead to achive equal heights.
+This helps to solve problems with more complex layouts and padding or margin issues.
 You can also define more than one linked element although this can lead to undesired results.

 ```html
 <div id="set">